 Panna Meena Kund Stepwell

 This fort is also famous for the world’s largest cannon on the wheels called Jaivana Cannon.
-Open to the public from 9 am – 4.30 pm, you can take a car to visit the interiors, enjoy the gardens and armory museum.
+Open to the public from 10 am – 5 pm, you can take a car to visit the interiors, enjoy the gardens and armoury museum.

 After Amber fort and Jaigarh Fort, Nahargarh Fort is the third hilltop fort in Jaipur and is an ideal place for enjoying the panoramic views of the city.
-Located at Aravalli Hills, these are the best striking views of Jaipur’s scenic landscapes.
+Located at Aravalli Hills, it offers the most striking views of Jaipur’s scenic landscapes.

 The royal families also used this fort as a relaxing getaway for their excursions, and hunting activities.